MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 ### Run notebook on demand

-You can schedule your notebook run by using this API, Spark job will start to execute after successfully request.
+You can schedule your notebook run by using this API, The Spark job will start to execute after a successful request.

 We support passing `parameters` in the request body to parameterize the notebook run, the values will be consumed by [Notebook parameter cell](author-execute-notebook.md#designate-a-parameters-cell).

-You can also use `configuration` to personalize Spark session of notebook run, `configuration`  share the same contract with the [Spark session configuration magic command](author-execute-notebook.md#spark-session-configuration-magic-command).
+You can also use `configuration` to personalize the Spark session of notebook run. `Configuration`  shares the same contract with the [Spark session configuration magic command](author-execute-notebook.md#spark-session-configuration-magic-command).

 **Request**